Contrasting InMode (INMD) & Its Peers

-InMode (NASDAQ: INMD) is one of 51 public companies in the “Electromedical equipment” industry, but how does it compare to its competitors?
-We will compare InMode to related businesses based on the strength of its valuation, dividends, earnings, risk, analyst recommendations, institutional ownership and profitability.
+InMode (NASDAQ: INMD) is one of 51 publicly-traded companies in the “Electromedical equipment” industry, but how does it compare to its competitors?
+We will compare InMode to related businesses based on the strength of its institutional ownership, profitability, earnings, dividends, valuation, risk and analyst recommendations.

 Profitability